Utilita Energy: What you need to know

-Check out our guide for further information on how to sign up to the Warm Home Discount scheme.
+Check out our guide for further information on how to sign up for the Warm Home Discount scheme.

 Utilita’s customer service rating

-Out of 33,995, Utilita currently holds a 4.3 star Excellent review on Trustpilot, with 67% reviewers leaving a five-star review.
+Out of 33,995, Utilita currently holds a 4.3-star Excellent review on Trustpilot, with 67% of reviewers leaving a five-star review.